douglasgscofield/fastrank/README.md

 fastrank: faster than `rank`
 =================================

+We are doing a re-write of the API.

 `fastrank` an R package providing fast ranking for integer, numeric, logical and complex vectors, as an alternative to calling `.Internal(rank(...))`, which packages cannot do.
 Its API is a bit more restrictive, in the interests of